bleroy/3d-junkyard/Decent1200/readme.md

 ### Hardware

-When using MX or Alps switches, the plate will usually naturally be held at a constant height by the switches.
+When using MX switches, the plate will usually naturally be held at a constant height by the switches.
 When using low-profile switches however, it's a little trickier and I recommend using the two mounting holes at the top of the main PCB and plate to add screws and nuts or [standoffs that keep the plate at a constant distance of 3.5mm (or 1/8 freedom units)](https://www.mcmaster.com/92510A400/) from the PCB.

 ## Assembly